Aberchalder: History

 A swing bridge is located in the area, the Caledonian Canal and locks (Cullochy Lock), built upon rocks.
 The locks were afforded to allow a depth of over 20 feet over its upper-gate sills.
 The canal flooded during the great floods of November 1834, rising some 27 feet and 3 inches above the upper-gate sills.
 Immediately before entering the loch, the Aberchalder Burn, a rapid mountain torrent, empties itself into the canal.
 Despite extensive work on the canal with cement in the summer of 1839, in 1849, further floods washed away the old bridge at Aberchalder, which subsequently led to a dredging of the canal.
 A new bridge, named the Victoria Bridge, was built about five years later.
 The new bridge was designed by James Dredge, a brewer turned civil engineer from Bath.
 In 1932, another bridge was built to accommodate traffic.

 The area was once served by the Aberchalder railway station.
 It was opened by the Highland Railway (Invergarry and Fort Augustus Railway) and became part of the North British Railway, joining the London and North Eastern Railway during the Grouping of 1923.
 The line closed in 1935.

 Aberchalder gives its name to the 16,000 acre (65 km^{2}) Aberchalder Estate which has been owned by the Ellice family since the 1860s.

 Aberchalder Lodge

 Aberchalder Lodge is a country house in the Inverness-shire region of Scotland's Highland Council area.
-The original part of the Lodge dating from the 17th Century was destroyed in a fire in the 1980s.
+The original part of the Lodge dating from the 17th Century was destroyed in a fire on 21st May 1981.
+The fire tragically claimed the life of Firefighter Roderick MacLeod who was 25 years old at the time and served at Inverness Fire Station.
 The remaining part of the building dates from 1934.
 It lies at the centre of the 16,000 acre (65 km^{2}) Aberchalder Estate close to Loch Oich.